markziemann/5pillars/README.md

 ```

-To generate the manuscript run the following in a terminal on Ubuntu 22.
+To generate the manuscript run the following in a terminal.
+It will take ~5 minutes.

 ```